 With regard to corporate social responsibility (CSR), IQGeo is engaged in a range of CSR programmes through corporate activities sponsored by its regional offices.
 The Company encourages employees to participate in local activities by giving each employee an annual charity day to volunteer for an organisation of their choice.
 In 2020 IQGeo is also rolling out a charitable giving initiative that allows employees to financially support local and international charities through direct payroll contributions.

 IQGeo believes that participation in CSR activities is a fundamental responsibility of the Company.
 It encourages the personal development of employees and greater community integration, which helps contribute to the long-term success of the Company by creating a more experienced, passionate and productive workforce.

 Embed effective risk management, considering both opportunities and threats, throughout the organisation

-Risk management on pages 28 to 31 of our 2019 Annual Report details risks to the business, how these are mitigated and the change in identified risks over the last reporting period.
+Risk management as outlined in our Annual Report details risks to the business, how these are mitigated and the change in identified risks over the last reporting period.

 The Board considers risk to the business at every Board meeting and the risk register is regularly reviewed.
 The Company formally reviews and documents the principal risks to the business at least annually.

 Both the Board and senior managers are responsible for reviewing and evaluating risk and the Executive Directors meet at least monthly to review ongoing trading performance and discuss budgets, forecasts and new risks associated with ongoing trading.